Yacht Design School's

 Should I take the “Computer Assisted Design Course” before, after, or during taking the YDS main curriculum?

-If you have a basic understanding of hull lines, however you acquired it, you should have no problem with the CAD Course.
+If you have a basic understanding of hull lines, however you acquired it, you should have no problem with the "CAD Course".
 If you don’t, you should read at least “Understanding Boat Design” by Edward S. Brewer or “Preliminary Design of Boats and Ships by Cyrus Hamlin.
+Either of these can be ordered through our Publishing Order Form.
+We don’t want to make a big thing out of this.
+We just mean that the "CAD Course" should preferably not be studied in total isolation from other sources of knowledge about yacht and small craft naval architecture as it is really not intended to teach yacht design per se but rather how to use this “tool” in yacht design.

 I have a Bachelor of Science degree from a college that is supposed to qualify me to practice as a naval architect but I don't seem to be able to get a job in yacht or small commercial craft design.
 Would YDS be useful to me?

 Yes, our course is often used as a post graduate degree in Naval Architecture with a Specialty in Yacht and Small Craft Design.
 University courses seem to not teach actual drafting and design skills.
 Nor do they seem to promote the development of judgment in using theory and calculations.
 They are more interested in simply teaching the underlying theory.
 They tend to assume that teaching the actual design process and practice of design will be left to your employers.
 Unfortunately employers are commonly not primarily interested in your grasp of theory.
 They are much more interested in whether you can actually draw boats and handle the calculations with confidence.
-In other words they are looking eagerly for trade school graduates not people with a "well rounded education".
+In other words they are looking eagerly for professional school graduates not people with a "well rounded education".
 We stress drafting skills, judgment in use of the calculations and structural analysis formulae, and business and promotion skills to maximize employability.
 Back to top.

 How do I get experience in dealing with clients while taking the course?